mtsai920/pc-build-frontend/README.md

 ## PC Build Tracker Client

 The purpose of this app is to create, update, view, and manage as many PC builds as you want.
 Although there are better and more well-established sites that already do this, I was excited to create this site because building computers is something I'm really passionate about.
 I also built the backend of this project, and its repo can be found [here](https://github.com/mtsai920/pc-build-api).
+The deployed site can be found [here](https://mtsai920.github.io/pc-build-client/) and backend API can be found [here](https://rhubarb-custard-80181.herokuapp.com/).

 This project, looking back, was pretty fun, but indeed challenging.
 Building a fullstack application from scratch with almost no starter code was really exciting, and I was able to pick a topic that I was interested in.
 I encountered plenty of obstacles along the way but ultimately, I feel like I learned a lot from the entire experience.